 By the end of the summer, I decided one of my projects when we got back home would be to create myself a form to keep up with all of this information.
 I actually ended up creating myself three different forms – one for planning and comparing campgrounds, one for the information on the actual reservation and one for notes after the stay so that we can write an accurate review.

-Campground Comparison Form
+Campground Comparison Form for Smart Bookings

 This document will be used ahead of time to help us determine the best campground in a particular area.
 Too often, I find myself going back and forth between reviews and campground web sites trying to figure out the best location vs. the best price vs. the best amenities.
 This document will allow me to see a “side by side” comparison of several campgrounds.